December is the deadliest month in the US since the coronavirus pandemic began - and projections for January are 'nightmarish,' expert says - KESQ

 Nearly 2 million Covid-19 vaccine doses have been administered in the US, according to the Centers for Disease Control and Prevention, and more than 9.5 million doses have been distributed.

 Those numbers now include both the Pfizer/BioNTech and Moderna Covid-19 vaccines.
-And while there are lags in data reporting, some experts say vaccine distribution isn’t going as quickly as officials had hoped.
+And while there are lags in data reporting, federal officials had previously said they would vaccinate 20 million people by the end of the year.

+Asked about the apparent slow rollout of vaccines, Fauci told CNN Sunday that large, comprehensive vaccine programs with a new vaccine start slow before gaining momentum.

+“I’m pretty confident that as we gain more and more momentum, as we transition from December to January and then February to March, I believe we will catch up with the projection,” he said.

 “We need to be prepared for the fact that it is going to be a slow roll-out in many places and that it will not change our behaviors or necessarily the trajectory of the pandemic in this country in the short term,” Choo said.